Position: LLM Unlearning Benchmarks are Weak Measures of Progress: Benchmarks May Encourage Tailoring to the Test Set

 \textbf{WMDP: overfitting to spurious features.} Embedding-Corrupted Prompts (ECO)~\cite{liu2024large} proposes an unlearning method that first learns a classifier to distinguish forget and retain queries, and then perturbs the embedding of the query for forget queries in order to reduce the accuracy of the response while maintaining coherence.
 ECO claims state-of-the-art performance on TOFU, WMDP, WHP, and BBC News datasets.

-In order to train an accurate classifier for WMDP, however, ECO relies on the query set rather than the provided unlearning corpus (the method ignores the unlearning corpus entirely).
+In order to train an accurate classifier for WMDP, however, ECO\footnote{This text refers to arXiv preprint arXiv:2406.07933 version 1, which was the current version at the time our work was published.} relies on the query set rather than the provided unlearning corpus (the method ignores the unlearning corpus entirely).
 Closer inspection, in fact, reveals that the classifier overfits to a spurious feature in the \emph{evaluation framework}.
-The framework automatically prepends the following phrase to every query: \emph{``The following are multiple choice questions (with answers) about \emph{topic}.''} Here, \emph{topic} may be, for example, ``college biology'' or ``immunology''.
+The framework automatically prepends the following phrase to every query: \emph{``The following are multiple choice questions (with answers) about \emph{\texttt{topic}}.''} Here, \texttt{topic} may be, for example, ``college biology'' or ``immunology''.
 Because the MMLU (retain) questions are generally topics from ``college'' datasets while the WMDP (forget) questions do not have the keyword ``college'', the ECO classifier overfits and perfectly classifies using this spurious feature. \textbf{Indeed, we find that if we remove the prepended phrase, the ECO classifier performs worse than random (37\% accuracy).}

 The intent of this example is not to single out ECO, but rather to highlight an example of the benchmark structure leading to training on the test set---and, perhaps, leading to evaluation errors that could be avoided with more robust benchmarking.
 When there is a large gap between the difficulty of general unlearning criteria (such as matching a retrain distribution) and the difficulty of the test set, it may encourage researchers to focus on maximizing test performance at all costs, at the expense of solving the much more general unlearning problem.